Fr0sT-Brutal/awesome-pascal/README.md

 * [SamplingProfiler](https://www.delphitools.info/samplingprofiler) is a performance profiling tool for Delphi 5 to 32bits Delphi XE4.
 Its purpose is to help locate bottlenecks, even in final, optimized code running at full-speed.

 * [DIPasDoc](http://www.yunqa.de/delphi/products/pasdoc/index).
 Generates HTML documentation from comments in Pascal source code files.
 It outputs browsable help as standard HTML files or customizable MS HTML Help projects.

+* [WinSparkle](https://winsparkle.org) and its [Delphi wrapper](https://github.com/jkour/neSparkleComponent).
+WinSparkle is an easy-to-use software update library for Windows developers.
+WinSparkle is a heavily (to the point of being its almost-port) inspired by the Sparkle framework originally by Andy Matuschak that became the de facto standard for software updates on macOS.

+* [OmniPascal](http://omnipascal.com).
+Project that enables Delphi and Free Pascal developers to write and maintain code using the modern editor [Visual Studio Code](https://code.visualstudio.com).

 ## License